Marc-AC-93/testing-challenge/Resolution/Resolution.md

 #### CRUD:

-- **POST:** A POST request is sent, and the error code is verified to ensure that the random fields included in the body are present in the response.
+- **POST:** A POST request is sent, and the error code is verified.
+This test also checks that random fields included in the body are present in the response.
 - **GET:** POST request is executed to create new data, then, it is confirmed that with a GET request without specifying a book ID, all the requested data is present in the response for all books.
 Additionally, the existence of this book is individually validated by appending the book ID to the URL.
 Status codes are also validated.
 - **Update:** Data creation is initiated with a POST request, followed by modification using a PUT request.
 Both the status code and the response content are validated to ensure that the update contains the new values.
 - **Delete:** Data creation is initiated with a POST request, followed by a DELETE request.
 The status code is verified to ensure it is 204, indicating success, and confirmation is made that the response is empty.